EMDR Therapy Tulsa

 Attachment-Focused EMDR A specialized approach that combines the power of EMDR with the understanding that healing happens in relationship.

 Protocol EMDR There is a clinically proven protocol for EMDR therapy.
-I Many therapists don’t fully follow it and focus on the bilateral stimulation component.
+Many therapists don’t fully follow it and focus on the bilateral stimulation component.
 I deliver the full protocol (including bilateral stimulation) for maximum effeciveness.

 You don’t have to relive it to heal it.